Scientific name: Peronospora belbahrii Thines

 The pathogen responsible for basil downy mildew, Peronospora belbahrii, is part of a larger group of fungus-like organisms known as “water molds” which are actually more closely related to algae than to fungi.

 In the U.S., basil downy mildew is only able to survive within infected seed, or reproduce asexually in living plants (during the growing season or in greenhouse environments).
 Sexual reproduction requires a specific mating partner not currently present in the U.S., which would produce what are known as oospores.
-Basil downy mildew is unable to survive for long in the absence of living plant material for this reason.
+Basil downy mildew is unable to survive in the absence of living plant material for this reason.

 Initially, basil downy mildew can be mistaken for nutrient or mineral deficiencies in the plant, with leaves becoming yellow at the base of the plant and continuing upwards.
 Upon closer inspection, the pattern of yellowing will present as bands between major leaf veins with corresponding fuzzy gray spores of the pathogen on the leaf underside.
 As the infection progresses, chlorosis and the presence of spores will become quite apparent and widespread.